vercel/next.js/docs/testing.md

 - Ignoring `.next` from test resolving
 - Loading `next.config.js` for flags that enable SWC transforms

-> **Note**: If you are looking to test environment variables directly, you will need to load them manually in a setup script or in your `jest.config.js` file.
+> **Note**: If you are looking to test environment variables directly, you will need to load them manually in a separate setup script or in your `jest.config.js` file.
 For more information, please see [Test Environment Variables](https://nextjs.org/docs/basic-features/environment-variables#test-environment-variables).

 ### Setting up Jest (with Babel)